Plants in pots

 We have planted three of these shrubs to 50cm high, with short thick linear leaves and variable flowers from bluish to pink and white.
 This species is native to NSW, Vic, SA, and WA.
 The advice is that this plant is difficult to maintain for more than three years even in optimum conditions, but we have had two plants persist for over five years, blooming over long periods.

-Boronia crenulata ‘Super Dooper’
+Boronia crenulata ‘Super Dooper’ (photos above)

 We planted one of these shrubs, 1m x 1m, with light green foliage and candy pink star flowers in September 2020.
 This plant is tolerant of only light frosts and must be protected in Canberra.